 Narrow-sense heritability (h2) for each phenotype (GR50, FL50, GDD) at each field site was estimated using the additive kinship matrix based on marker genotypic information.
 The process was accomplished via the ‘sommer’ package (Covarrubias-Pazaran, 2020) in R (2020).
 Briefly, we used a multivariate mixed model (mmer) that takes the kinship matrix and other random incidence matrices to estimate the variance components for each phenotype at each field, and calculates h2 as the proportion of additive genetic variance to the total variance.

 QTL mapping was conducted with R/qtl2 (Broman, 2020).
 Specifically, we performed a genome scan with a linear mixed model accounting for the relationships among individuals (i.e., kinship matrix) and the environmental covariates (i.e., field sites).
-The full model can be expressed as: phenotype = µ + G + E + G x E + e, where µ is the population mean, G is the genetic effect (i.e., kinship matrix), E is the environmental effects (i.e., field sites), G x E is the interaction between genetic and environmental effects, and e is the error term.
+The full model can be expressed as: phenotype = µ + QTL + E + QTL x E + kinship + e, where µ is the population mean, QTL is the marker genetic effect (i.e., kinship matrix), E is the environmental effects (i.e., field sites), QTL x E is the interaction between marker genetic and environmental effects, kinship corresponds to the background polygenic variation, and e is the error term.
 The genome scan was accomplished through ‘scan1’ function.
 The statistical significance of the genome scan was established by performing a stratified (i.e., stratifying on field sites) permutation test (n=1000) using ‘scan1perm’ function.
 The estimated QTL effect was obtained using ‘scan1coef’ function in R/qtl2.

 Data availability statement